dalenewman/Transformalize/README.md

 ![Step02](https://raw.githubusercontent.com/dalenewman/Transformalize/master/Files/Demo/Step02.gif "Step 2")

 ### Output

 > Introducing **`init`** mode

-Without defining an output, `tfl` writes to console.
+Without an output, `tfl.exe` writes to console.
 To save output, define the output as a [SQLite](https://en.wikipedia.org/wiki/SQLite) database.
 Add an output in `<connections/>` and also remove the `page` and `size` attributes in the `Order Details` entity:

 ```xml